 Controversial call reversal leads to a big win for Cal against Washington State

 Apr.
-14—PULLMAN — A big collision at the plate, a shouting match in front of a dugout, a lengthy review, multiple ejections and a controversial call reversal.
+14—A big collision at the plate, a shouting match in front of a dugout, a lengthy review, multiple ejections and a controversial call reversal.

 That long, bizarre sequence was the turning point that defined a Pac-12 baseball game between Washington State and California on Saturday at Bailey-Brayton Field.